juju/juju-gui/docs/macos-multipass.md

   http://192.168.64.7:8042/
 ```
   Do not use the localhost URL (it will only work from inside the instance);
-  select a URL that can be reached from the macos host instead, and point your
+  select a URL that can be reached from the macOS host instead, and point your
   favorite browser to it: you'll get access to the GUI and it will be connected
   to the production JAAS, because we are running guiproxy with `-env prod`.
   CTRL-C is used to quit guiproxy as well.